deckerego/Macropad_4chord_MIDI/README.md

 play the triad chords for each degree, or arpeggiate the chords however you like.
 The list of notes currently being played are displayed on screen if you want to check my math.

+You can bend the current notes being played by rotating the dial while keys are being held down.
+Rotating counter-clockwise will bend the pitch down, rotating clockwise will bend the pitch up.

+### Drum Pads

+If you click once on the rotary dial after the Macropad boots, it will move into the drum pad mode.
+Rotating the dial will allow you to select from a number of drum or percussion presets where MIDI notes match acoustic drum, electric drum, or percussion strikes.

+### MIDI Controls

+Clicking twice after booting the Macropad will take you into the MIDI controls mode, where you can adjust MIDI controls that are transferred to your DAW when recording.
+This includes global settings (such as attack or release time) as well as note settings (such as velocity).

+Bear in mind that not all DAWs will register MIDI commands from devices in the same way.
+Some DAWs register the commands so long as your device is connected, others will not register any commands until you begin recording.
+If you find that your DAW isn't picking up the values you set, start recording while the "MIDI Controls" mode is showing on the Macropad, then single-click to return to the chords mode immediately after.
+This will re-send all the MIDI commands to your DAW.

 ## Installing